Serious photo enthusiast?

 But there’s more: water reflections turned upside down, English beach huts (the last resort?), Selfridges Department Store in Birmingham (or worse, The Angel of the North at Gateshead), fungi, fairground long exposures, shots with fake moons that nearly always look fake, and not forgetting one of the most hackneyed examples imaginable — gondolas in Venice.
 Could you go there and resist?
 Are you thinking of shooting The Dark Hedges in N Ireland?
 Please don’t!

 OK, I apologise.
 This is a tongue-in-cheek synopsis, so each to his or her own.
 And yes, I’ve been guilty too.
 It’s easy for anyone to be a hypocritical, whingeing cynic, and I don’t need anyone to tell me that too many of my amateur images need a critical examination.
 But here’s the point: do we readily accept the average and mundane because the special and unique are uncommon?
 How hard do we try?
 If you want to be an accomplished photographer it’s important to practise regularly, of course, but eventually you’ll need to step back and think about the subject you’re shooting, and why.

-One of the incongruous facts to hit home while wading through countless postings on photo forums and Twitface is how many keen amateurs had taken hundreds or even thousands of images over a period of several months.
-They may claim that this frenetic activity helps them to develop their skills, but the end product that some feel justified to share on websites can range from the very average to the downright pathetic.
+One of the incongruous facts to hit home while wading through countless postings on photo forums and Facebook is how many keen amateurs had taken hundreds or even thousands of images over a period of several months.
+They may claim that this frenetic activity helps them to develop their skills, but the end product that some feel justified to share on websites can range from average to really poor.
 Is it necessary to be so prolific?